askjohngeorge/askjg-demo-vapi/README.md

 The Google Apps Script tool performs two main functions:

 1. Logs extracted call data to a Google Sheet
-2. Sends a formatted email with call details
+2. Sends you a formatted email with call details

 ### Setting up the Google Apps Script